rodeet2/Graph2Image/README.md

 Connection Logic:
 If Node1 is already drawn, it uses its location to find a new position for Node2.
-If Node1 hasn’t been drawn but Node2 has, it uses Node2's location to determine where to draw Node1.
+If Node1 hasn’t been drawn but Node2 is, it uses Node2's location to determine where to draw Node1.
 If neither Node1 nor Node2 has been drawn, the algorithm considers creating a new root node, but only after completing one full cycle of checking the node list to ensure no connections are missed.

 Space Checking: